MityoD/REACTJS-Project/README.md

 Unauthenticated users can see the projects and their details and comments.

-A place where authenticated users can share their solar projects with the comunity.
+A place where authenticated users can share their solar projects with the community.

 In the project details menu authenticated users can add comments and reply to existing ones.